Team4388/ScoutingApp2025/README.md

 #### Data Analysis:
 - Make a word cloud for the compiled mode of text input type
 #### Functionality:
+- Make everything use Fragments instead of views that toggle visibility
 - Make pit and match data field builder UIs.
 I don't want to have to keep editing a variable